 When your kid’s first teeth start coming through, it can cause them incredible pain and discomfort.
 Teething issues could be why your child is having trouble settling down and not sleeping as much as they should be.

-You should visit an expert dentist like those at Dentist Veneers Bellaire TX or paediatrician specialising in assessing babies’ teeth to help you confirm their sleeping issues are indeed related to teething problems.
+You should visit a pediatric dental office to consult an expert dentist and have them assess your babies’ teeth to help you confirm their sleeping issues are indeed related to teething problems.

 There could be a whole string of reasons behind why your child feels uncomfortable as they try to sleep.
 It could be down to the amount of activity they’ve done during the daytime leading to over or under stimulation, overeating, eating heavy foods, feelings of hunger, drinking too much milk, or a desire for more milk.

 Perhaps your home is noisy during the evening?
 It may not be your fault; you could live on a main road, and motorbikes and cars are constantly revving past your child’s bedroom window around the clock.
 Too much overbearing noise will disrupt your child as they attempt to nod off to sleep peacefully.
 Do what you can to minimise these noises.

 Indigestion may also affect your child’s sleeping habits.
 Eating too much immediately before going to bed may cause their stomach to become uncomfortable and make going to sleep harder.
 Giving your child food at the wrong times could also increase the likelihood of them having an accident and making the bed a bit messy while they sleep.